-All of us are ready for the pandemic to be over so that we can get back to normal life — though many pandemic-created changes may be permanent.
+We’re all ready for the coronavirus pandemic to be over so we can get back to normal life — though many pandemic-created changes may be permanent.
 But all our wishful thinking won’t change reality.
-A second wave of infections is possible, and we must be physically, mentally, and financially prepared.
+We experienced a second and third wave of coronavirus, and epidemiologists warn that future surges are a possibility.

 In the report, CIDRAP used past pandemics’ behavior to outline three possible scenarios for the future of this one.
 Scenario 2, based on the behavior of the 1918 Spanish influenza pandemic and the 1957 influenza pandemic, predicts a much larger, more severe wave for the fall and winter, with several smaller waves occurring throughout 2021.

-Although no one can predict the likelihood and severity of a second wave, preparing for one anyway can help you feel more in control in an out-of-control situation.
+Although no one can predict how severe the next surge will be in the U.S., preparing for the difficult months ahead can help you feel more in control in an out-of-control situation.
 It can help ease any anxiety or stress you feel about the future and give you peace of mind that you and your family will have what you need if you’re quarantined again or experience food supply disruptions.
 It can also help you save money in the long run if you stock up on supplies slowly, protecting yourself from possible price spikes or inflation.

 1. Stock Up on Food

-Stop and think about all the items you couldn’t find when people began panic-buying in March and April.
+Stop and think about all the items you couldn’t find when people began panic-buying in March and April of 2020.
 Some products that disappeared from store shelves include: